Calendar: What investors need to know for the week ahead

 Germany retail sales and unemployment

 (8:30 a.m.
-ET) Canada real GDP and chain prices for Q1.
-Estimates are annualized rate increases of 3.5 per cent and 2.6 per cent, respectively, from Q4.
+ET) Canada first-quarter real GDP is revealed.
+The consensus is for the economy to have grown an at annualized rate of 4.3 per cent, expanding from the 2.6 per cent rate of growth in the fourth quarter.
 For real GDP at basic prices, the estimate is an increase of 0.2 per cent.

 (9:45 a.m.
 ET) U.S. Chicago PMI for May.
 Consensus is 57.3 (from 58.3 in April).